 What is the school’s policy on bullying?

 We recognise that sometimes there are children whose behaviour is not as good as we might like and this might include displaying bullying behaviours.
 Children are well supervised whilst they are in school and we hope that we can deal with any incidents as they occur.
-Our Anti-Bullying Policy is due to be reviewed in the Summer Term 2016.

 The Friends of Snitterfield School (F.O.S.S.) meet regularly and donate a lot of money to the school during the year.
 Please see their page for more details of how to get involved.